decksplain/decksplain.github.io/Decksplain/Data/Games/cabo.md

 <!--
 Notable changes:
-- The original game has different cards for red and black kings so they could not be matched -->
+- The original game has different cards for red and black Kings so they could not be matched -->